sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Shift Cipher ==
 by Sarah Arpin, Alexis Newton

 The shift cipher is a classical cryptosystem that takes plaintext and shifts it through the alphabet by a given number of letters.  -EG
+For example, a shift of 2 would replace all A's with C's, all B's with D's and so on.
+When you reach the last letters of the alphabet, they are shifted cyclically back to the beginning, so a shift of 2 would send Y to A and Z to B.

 === Shift Cipher Encryption ===